mattermost/docs/source/install/cloud-changelog.md

  - The "Channel Type" dropdown within the "Browse Channels" modal can now be focused.
  - Removed in-app help pages that were no longer accessible.
  - Removed system join/leave messages from thread replies and post them instead in the main channel.
- - Added a setting to make the channel autocomplete only appear after typing a couple letters instead of immediately after a tilde.
+ - Added an experimental setting to make the channel autocomplete only appear after typing two charactters instead of immediately after the tilde (~).

 #### Administration
  - The Go module has been upgraded to v8.0.
 All packages are now under the new path ``github.com/mattermost-server/server/v8``.